ZenithVal/OSCLeash/README.md

 Requires VRC3 Avatar SDK.

 1. Download & get the program running via one of the above methods.
-2. Define config.json setting; EG IP, Port, & paramaters (last bit coming soon)
+2. Define config.json setting; EG IP, Port, & Paramaters
 3. Grab the prefab from the releases https://github.com/ZenithVal/OSCLeash/releases/tag/Main
 4. Drop the Prefab onto the root of your avatar (You can scale the prefab down smaller, as long as it's done uniformially and you don't go too small)
 5. Set the source of the constraint on "Aim Target" to the end of your "leash"